innovatrics/sf-helm/README.md

 * <https://github.com/innovatrics/smartface>

 ## Breaking changes

+### [v0.8.0]
+- Changed default behavior for creating Authentication configuration.
+If you like to continue managing the previously created Authentication config map please use the `configurations.apiAuth.existingConfigMapName` field.
+Otherwise the ConfigMap will be managed by the helm chart using the values provided in `configurations.apiAuth`
+  - This change also includes renaming previous field `configurations.apiAuth.configName` -> `configurations.apiAuth.existingConfigMapName`

 ### [v0.6.0]
 - deployment of SmartFace Station is now disabled by default.
 To reenable previous behavior with deploying SmartFace Station please set the `station.enabled` value to `true`.